540/metalsmith-copy-assets/README.md

      }
   ));
 ```
+This would result in the following files in the generated site:

+-  `theme/fonts/fontawesome-webfont.ttf`
+-  `theme/fonts/fontawesome-webfont.svg`
+-  `theme/fonts/fontawesome-webfont.eot`
+-  `theme/fonts/fontawesome-webfont.woff`
+-  `theme/scripts/lunr.min.js`
+-  `theme/scripts/jquery.min.js`
+-  `theme/scripts/knockout.js`
+-  `theme/scripts/moment.min.js`

 You can use the plugin more than once to copy multiple items to different locations.

 The `src` option is required, and can take either an array of file names, or a folder name.
-If it is a folder name, it will recursively copy all the files in the folder.
+If it is a folder name, it will copy all the files in the folder.

 Files in `src` should be specified relative to the folder Metalsmith is running from (i.e. `__dirname` in the example above).

 The `dest` property should be a directory, and is specified relative to the metalsmith output folder (i.e. the `build` folder).
 If no `dest` property is specified, files will be copied into the `build` folder.

 The plugin will generate an error if any of the files or folders are not found.
+Currently the plugin does not recursively copy folder trees.
+If you give it a folder name, it expects to find and copy only files in that folder.